Education (Pastoral Care of International Students) Code of Practice 2016

 Refund Conditions and Procedures

-- If an international fee-paying family gains their residency or a work permit during the course of study, you will be be eligible for free education in New Zealand and will be eligible for a refund of the unused portion of the prepaid fees.
+A Student changes to a domestic student during enrolment - If an international fee-paying family gains their residency or a work permit during the course of study, you will be eligible for free education in New Zealand and will be eligible for a refund of the unused portion of the prepaid fees; less a minimum of ten weeks tuition fee and other relevant non refundable fees.
 Residency or work visa documentation must be provided within 14 days of it being granted.

 In any dispute regarding the above, the decision of Endeavour School Board of Trustees is final.